TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 To remove the new taskbar you need to dualboot to any other OS or use Linux Live (any distro) <br>
 Now use NTFS Access and gain ownership of Windows\SystemApps\

+Now delete the folder named "MicrosoftWindows.Client.CBS_cw5n1h2txyewy" <br>
+Now just boot back to Windows 11, you'll notice a broken taskbar <br>
+Press Win Key + R and type "control userpasswords2" and press enter <br>
+Now create a new user account, log out of the current one and log into the new one <br>
+and there you have the old Windows 10 start menu, after 22000.132 it's broken but before this update you can still use it <br>

+Now since it's broken (as well as the cortana bar) let's just hide these icons, task view is quite simple just go to taskbar options and disable it <br>
+For cortana open regedit and go to "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Search" <br>
+Create new DWord "SearchboxTaskbarMode" and set value to 0 (restart explorer or login again to let the changes take place) <br>

+Well since the Win10 start menu is broken we need an alternative to it, either OpenShell or StartIsBack.
+I personally prefer StartIsBack over OpenShell so I'll use that one, you choose whatever you want to use. <br>

+StartIsBack users enable these options to save some more resouces :P

 ## Congratulations!
 Your copy of Windows is now Debotnetted!
 Things will change in the future, and I'll do what I can to keep this guide updated.
 As of September 2021, this guide works on Windows 11 (22000.160)